 Excel is a tool that is more suitable for calculations and those kinds of things and also flexible enough to create a basic agenda.
 But obviously if you want to make a change you need to know how to do that so Excel isn’t destroying your spreadsheet

-They needed a better, more sophisticated solution that would support the whole workflow of planning a training program, from collecting ideas, to forming them into session elements with an easy-to-see-through structure.
+They needed a better, more sophisticated solution that would support the whole workflow of planning a train-the-trainer program, from collecting ideas, to forming them into session elements with an easy-to-see-through structure.

 That’s when Herve met SessionLab.
 The tool was designed to support the whole process of planning a workshop or an event.
 He immediately became interested in trying it.

 When I opened the application for the first time, it definitely looked like a great tool for designing session plans.
 I was more of an analog type person, using post-it notes and flipcharts.
 SessionLab brought me the same feeling but in a digital environment.

 As the team gradually got to know the tool, they discovered the numerous ways it supported session planning.

 In the early phases of planning a session on a specific subject, a lot of ideas would pop up, but there was no effective way to keep them in mind, let alone store them for later use.
 This resulted in either piles of post-its for reusable ideas, or simply forever lost ideas.
 However with SessionLab every idea or session element can be saved.